Luke Maile Preview, Player Props: Reds vs. Guardians

 Luke Maile At The Plate

-- Maile has an RBI in 12 of 67 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 19.1% of his games this season, Maile has driven in at least one run.
+In nine of those games (13.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.